Enjoy 10% off with coupon code SAVE10!

-Ultimate Guide to 5 Types of Leather
+5 Major Types of Leather

 Leather is the king of fabrics.
-It is resilient, durable, and oozes elegance like no other.
-The use of leather predates recorded history and there are different types and grades of leather available.
+It is resilient, durable, and oozes elegance like no other. the use of leather predates recorded history and there are different types and grades of leather available.
 Different types of leather come from the hides of animals including lambs, goats, cows, and sheep.
 Each type of leather carries with it, its own distinct characteristics, advantages, and disadvantages.

 As leather comes at a high price tag, it is best to know about the different kinds of leather and their quality before purchasing.
 However, while shopping for leather, identifying the different types of leather might be a bit challenging.
 More so if you lack basic knowledge of leather.
-In this article, we will highlight 5 types of leather, and tell you about their advantages and disadvantages.
+In this article, we highlight 5 types of leather, and tell you about their advantages and disadvantages.

-5 Types of Leather
+Different Types of Leather

-1. Full Grain Leather – Types of Leather
+Full Grain Leather – Types of Leather

 Full-grain leather

 The top layer of the hide, residing beneath the hair, is full-grain leather.
 It is called full-grain leather because it contains the entire grain.
 Full-grain leather is of the most excellent grade and derives its properties from the skin of the animal it comes from.
 This leather looks and feels the most authentic as it hasn’t been subject to trimming or shaving.

 No buffing and sanding are done to the leather.
 This type of leather is tougher and harder as compared to other types of leather.
 As it is also harder to work with, the end product of full-grain leather harbors a hefty price tag.
 Time adds to the elegance of full-grain leather as it absorbs oil and develops a patina.
 In other words, the more you use this type of leather, the more beautiful it becomes.

 The quality of this leather is one of the reasons why it’s so expensive and well-liked.
 The scent of full grain sets it apart from other types of leather.
 Its authentic aroma attracts leather connoisseurs, compelling them to empty their wallets.
 As mentioned before, this kind of leather hasn’t been subject to sanding sure to which there will be some blemishes, scratches, and imperfections on its surface.
 Even though high-end manufacturers tend to avoid leather with obvious defects, some of the best quality full-grain leather is bound to have minor imperfections.